 - Both individual and group projects are carried out across the week, ensuring a fun-filled, highly educational week.

-- Children will leave with a knowledge of structural engineering, the effect of force, balance and suspension.
+- Students will leave with a basic knowledge of structural engineering concepts such as the effect of force, balance and suspension.

 Columbus Senior Engineering Camp

 - This is the most advanced of our engineering camps.